fedeaux/tickets-manager/README.md

     $ rspec spec

 You may get warnings about missing system libraries.
 Since we are testing features with capybara-webkit you may be asked to install [QT](https://www.qt.io/).

+To view a coverage report, open coverage/index.html.
+(Created with simplecov gem)

 ### Assumptions